 Academic Video Online is a collection of full-length streaming videos.
 The disciplines/collections included in Academic Video are: American History, Counseling & Therapy, Dance, Education, Ethnography & Archeology, Opera, Theater, World History, Area Studies, Art & Architecture, Business & Economics, Politics & Current Affairs, Ethnic Studies, Health & Health Care, Criminal Justice & Law, World Languages & Literature, Philosophy & Religious Studies, Psychology, Science, Women & Gender Studies.
 Also included in the subscription are full transcripts of each video program that are keyword searchable, easy playlist and clip making functionality, permanent embeddable URLs for easy use in online courses.

-Ethnographic Video Online Vol. II provides a large, comprehensive resource for the study of human culture and behavior – more than 750 hours and 1,000 films at completion.
+This collection provides a large, comprehensive resource for the study of human culture and behavior – more than 750 hours and 1,000 films.
 The collection covers every region of the world and features the work of many of the most influential documentary filmmakers of the 20th century, including interviews, previously unreleased raw footage, field notes, study guides, and more.
-Ethnographic Video Online Vol. I is available in Academic Video Online.

 A collection of streaming educational videos in a variety of subjects.
 Included are topics such as Education, Engineering, Social Sciences, Technology and much more.

-This collection of online streaming videos includes a variety of subjects related to Technology and Trades, including: Automotive Technology, Building/Construction, Electronics, Computing technology, Technical Communications, Welding, Manufacturing, and much more!
+This collection of online streaming videos includes a variety of subjects related to Technology and Trades, including: Automotive Technology, Building/Construction, Cosmetology, Computing technology, Electronics, Horticulture, Manufacturing, Technical Communications, Welding, and much more!

 This library of academic and cultural films features collections from the Academic Film Archive and the Media Burn Independent Film Archive, as well as a selection of documentaries created by Dorothy Fadiman.
 In addition, films from the University of Pennsylvania Museum of Archeology and Anthropology are presented including those by Watson Kintner who used film to document his world travels, and the popular television show from the 1950s: “What in the World?"